 ECi gives students the opportunity to put their knowledge to work.
 Team members will gain valuable experience working in a group, interacting with professionals, and solving problems.
-Plus, you get to visit Hartford, it looks good on a resume, and there's the potential to earn cash prizes!
+Plus, you get to visit Quebec City, it looks good on a resume, and there's the potential to earn cash prizes!

 Get your team ready and see if you have what it takes!